 Description

-This measure describes savings from a variety of LED downlight lamp types.
+This measure describes savings from a variety of specialty LED lamp types (including globe, decorative and downlights).
 This characterization assumes that the LED lamp or fixture is installed in a residential location.
-Where the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program) evaluation data could be used to determine an appropriate residential v commercial split.
-If this is not available, it is recommended to use this residential characterization for all installs in unknown locations to be appropriately conservative in savings assumptions.
+Where the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program) a deemed split of 96% Residential and 4% Commercial assumptions should be used.

 This measure was developed to be applicable to the following program types: TOS, NC.

 If applied to other program types, the measure savings should be verified.